 In those cases, removing the damaged portion of the wall, along with the insulation, is necessary to allow rapid drying and prevent mold growth.

 Regardless of the procedures used by the restoration professional, homeowners should know that the equipment must operate, without stopping, throughout the drying process.

 Finally, restoration professionals will monitor the drying system at least once a day.
-That ensures the equipment is operating correctly during the drying process.
+This ensures the equipment is operating correctly during the drying process.
 Monitoring includes moisture measurements to determine when the materials will successfully dry.
 Material dryness is measured against similar unaffected contents in that structure.
-When dryness levels are equal, the drying is finished, and the equipment removed.
+When dryness levels are equal, the drying is finished, and the equipment is removed.

 For Water Damage Remediation and Restoration, Call PuroClean!

 If you’re dealing with any kind of water damage to your property, it’s crucial that you act quickly to mitigate the damage and protect your property.
 The first step is to call PuroClean.
 PuroClean is a leading provider of water damage remediation and restoration services.
 You can reach us 24/7 in case of a water damage emergency.
 Visit our website or call (800) 775-7876 to connect with your local PuroClean office today!